alextucker/socialNEO/README.md

 1. Set a new `SECRET_KEY` in `project/settings.py` (TODO: Create a new manage.py command to automate this)
 2. Edit the Database settings in `.env` to best suit your needs

-Create a '.env' file that will contain your settings and credentials like this:
+Create a `.env` file that will contain your settings and credentials like this:

 ```bash
 DEPLOY='LOCAL'